fbpx

 Who is an older good friend in your life?
 Short on those?
 Then get help from your local church or a trusted ministry.

 A big next step for me was Serge’s Mentored Sonship.
-Serge connects you to a personal mentor.
-But this is what Mentored Sonship really is: the work of a good friend who gets to know me well and is willing to tell me when I am being a jerk and help me to see my impact on people.
+In this, Serge connects you to a personal mentor, but this is what Mentored Sonship really is: the work of a good friend who gets to know me well and is willing to tell me when I am being a jerk, helping me see my impact on people.

 Multiple times I came to see that I don’t really live what I say I believe.
 I learned that a living faith is different than my statement of faith.